Table of contents

 Search works slightly different in the Jostle mobile app:

-- Start by clicking SEARCH from the tab bar at the bottom of the screen
+- Start by selecting Search from the tab bar at the bottom of the screen

-- Enter your search term in the text field
+- Type your search term in the text field

-- The Quick Results will bundle your search results by view (PEOPLE, NEWS, etc.), showing the top two results for each view.
+- The Quick Results will start to appear as you finish typing.
+Entering your search term (clicking the blue magnifying glass button) will bundle your search results by view (People, News, etc.), showing the top two results for each view.

 - If you want to expand the results for any view, click on the “Show more” link in its header.